andreschaffer/slis-slos-examples/README.md

 Now with the terms covered, it’s time to look at defining SLIs and SLOs for our services.

 ## SLIs
+The types of measurements that can speak for the reliability of your service may vary depending on its nature.
+In most cases though, they will fall into one of the categories from Google's SLI Menu.

 TODO

 ## SLOs